 Gottman Method Couples Therapy

 The Gottman Method provides couples with a research-based roadmap to learn how to compassionately manage conflicts, deepen friendship and intimacy, and share a life purpose and dreams.
 The goals of Gottman Method Couples Therapy are to disarm conflicting verbal communication, increase intimacy, respect, and affection, remove barriers that create a feeling of stagnancy in conflicting situations, and create a heightened sense of empathy and understanding within the context of the relationship.
-Dr. Kathy has completed Level One training in the Gottman Method, designed by Drs John and Julie Gottman.
+Dr. Kathy has completed Level Two training in the Gottman Method, designed by Drs John and Julie Gottman.

 Skills for the Family